 How the Industry Is Trying (Imperfectly) to Stick to Traditional Remarketing

 Google is developing alternative tech to enable audience-based targeting at least.
 So far, these initiatives have been met with skepticism, forcing Google to give up their first attempt at an ad audience alternative (Federated Learning of Cohorts or FLoC) and come up with new ideas.
 These systems are unlikely to be used universally, and will end up being specific to certain web browsers and devices, and significantly less robust for audience targeting.

 Other data management providers, such as Permutive, are also in the process of creating similar tools that’ll eventually provide an alternative to Google’s tech.
 But these have some way to go before they become a viable alternative.

-First-Party Data as the Solution to Third-Party Cookie Deprecation
+Could First-Party Data Be the Solution to Third-Party Cookie Deprecation?